kaustavha/eth-ui/README.md

 tryethereum
 ===========

 Try Ethereum with an online interface

 ### Installation:
 You need pip, nodejs and mongo-db installed, the rest of the dependencies should take care of themselves.
 [http://nodejs.org/](http://nodejs.org/)
 [http://docs.mongodb.org/manual/installation/](http://docs.mongodb.org/manual/installation/)
 [http://www.pip-installer.org/en/latest/](http://www.pip-installer.org/en/latest/)
 Also install python 2.7.5+ if you don't have it.
 Quickstart for *ubuntu systems:
-Note: do a "sudo su" before running the following
 ```
-apt-get install python-pip nodejs
+sudo apt-get install python-pip nodejs
-echo 'deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen' | tee /etc/apt/sources.list.d/mongodb.list
+echo 'deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen' | sudo tee /etc/apt/sources.list.d/mongodb.list
-apt-get update
+sudo apt-get update
-apt-get install mongodb-org=2.6.0 mongodb-org-server=2.6.0 mongodb-org-shell=2.6.0 mongodb-org-mongos=2.6.0 mongodb-org-tools=2.6.0
+sudo apt-get install mongodb-org=2.6.0 mongodb-org-server=2.6.0 mongodb-org-shell=2.6.0 mongodb-org-mongos=2.6.0 mongodb-org-tools=2.6.0
 sudo service mongod start
 ```
-Look at the Cakefile first, it installs a few things.
-Remove anything you don't need or want upgraded to save time.

-Then run:
+Then get out of su and run:
 ```
-cake build
+sudo cake build
 ```

+You can also run "sudo cake -s build" to skip git cloning pyethereum and serpent and global npm installs.

 Note:
 If you get an error from the server related to pyethtool command not found